nota2104coda/Jetcar/README.md

 pip install -r jetcar-requirements.txt

 3. **Develop ROS2 python nodes for Rpi5/Jetson in** `src/python_pkg/`
    **Develop ROS2 C++ nodes for Jetson in** `src/jetsoncpp_pkg/`
 4. **Develop ROS nodes for PC in** `src/pc_pkg`
-5. **Develop Pi Pico W code in** `src/mcu/pico-PlatformIO/` **Develop ESP32S3-Pico code in** `src/mcu/pico-PlatformIO/`
+5. **Develop Pi Pico W code in** `src/mcu/pico-PlatformIO/` **Develop ESP32S3-Pico code in** `src/mcu/esp32-PlatformIO/`
 **Common microcontroller include files** `src/mcu/include/`
 6. **Define custom ROS messages in** `src/robot_msgs/msg/` and build with `colcon build`
 7. **Access foxglove visualisation** `ws://192.168.50.177:8765` or your chosen IP address. configure this in the foxglove node
 8. **Define pins for Pi Pico W** in `libs/arduino/RobotCarPinDefinitionsAndMore.h`
-9. **Define robot urdf** in `src/python_pkg/urdf`
+9. **Define robot urdf** in `src/jetsoncpp_pkg/urdf`

 ## Diagrams
 See `docs/designs/wiring/wiring-withANano.fzz` for wiring layouts.
+TODO: Update circuit considering latest situation.
 See `docs/designs/architecture.md` for system and software architecture diagrams (Mermaid format).

-## Specifications
-**Pico**
-I2C1 comms Pico to Jetson :
-In loop, if I2C1 connection is not established, try establishing it as a slave.
-The bus is I2C1 and pins are PICOW_JETSON_I2C1_RX and  PICOW_JETSON_I2C1_TX .
-If connection is established, there should be interrupt to call a function and record the incoming data whenever received, and then send outgoing data read from all sensors.
-If connection is not established, then use substitute value of 0 for motor commands. use MAVlink to send messages to jetson and receive them.Map the sensors in struct SensorBuffer to mavlink messages. for e.g. map wheel speeds into 4 motor rpms that might be available. map 2 SONAR distances into DISTANCE_SENSOR type messages. map IMU to HIGHRES_IMU. map IR prximity sensor to PROXIMITY.
+TODO: Needs update considering Isaac.

 ## Next Steps
-**Pico W**
-- Vehicle control class - arbitrate between commands and safe distance from sensors.
-Use input from I2C1 coming from Jetson
-- Implement FreeRTOS as per software architecture diagram
-  STATUS: Two-core design works .
-- I2C sensor data piping to Jetson
+**MCU**
+- TODO: Interlocks to ensure MCU stops robot at least 100mm from an obstacle to prevent collision.
+Also avoids falling down cliff

 **Jetson**
-- Integrate I2C communication with Pico W - use as a remote control use hmi_node and pico_node for this.
-- Expand web interface for visualization
-- Implement sensor fusion and navigation logic in ROS2 nodes
+- TODO: Implement sensor fusion and navigation logic in ROS2 nodes

-## Memory budget
+## Memory budget Notes
 Can your robot run all of this at once?
 Absolutely yes on Jetson Orin Nano 8GB — if you tune SLAM + Realsense + Nav2 costmaps.
 If you leave everything at defaults = Likely OOM at random times.